Don’t take this huge decision lightly.

 Homeowners with mortgages valued higher than $750,000 are impacted most by this change.
 Previously, interest rate deductibility was restricted on mortgages over $1 million.

-For your averaged-priced $380,000 home with a 30-year fixed-rate mortgage with a 4.625% interest rate, the new tax law has no effect.
-There are other changes — on property tax and state tax deductibility rules — that may be relevant for homeowners, however.
+For that $380,000 home with a 30-year fixed-rate mortgage and 4.625% interest rate, the new tax law has no effect.
+However, there are other changes — on property tax and state tax deductibility rules — that may be relevant for homeowners.

 If you need to pay off debt

-But keep in mind, you want to keep your loan to value ratio below 80%; otherwise, you’ll end up paying PMI.
-Also be aware that your mortgage payments will increase and you will likely be extending the term of your loan.
-So weigh the pros and cons of your particular situation before making the decision.
+If at all possible, try to keep your loan to value ratio below 80% to avoid paying PMI.
+Also, be aware that your mortgage payments will increase and you’ll likely be extending the term of your loan.
+Weigh the pros and cons of your particular situation before making the decision.